-Prior to the IPO, we awarded options to management and other employees (collectively, the "Special Option Award") under the Amended and Restated Tradeweb Markets Inc. Option Plan.
-In accounting for the options issued under this plan, we measure and recognize compensation expense for all awards based on their estimated fair values measured as of the grant date.
+Prior to the IPO, we awarded options to management and other employees (collectively, the "Special Option Award") under the Amended and Restated Tradeweb Markets Inc. Option Plan (the "Option Plan").
+In accounting for the options issued under the Option Plan, including the Special Option Award as well as post-IPO options, we measure and recognize compensation expense for all awards based on their estimated fair values measured as of the grant date.
 Costs related to these options are recognized as an expense in our consolidated statements of income over the requisite service period, with an offsetting increase to additional paid-in capital.
-We expect the non-cash stock-based compensation expense associated with the Special Option Award to be between approximately \$33.5 million and \$35.7 million, which we started to expense beginning in the second quarter of 2019, with a charge of \$20.4 million during the second quarter of 2019 (\$18.9 million of which was charged immediately upon the completion of the IPO), and will continue to expense over the following three years.